 With short term coverage, one doesn't have to wait for open enrollment or qualify for a special enrollment period.
 The process of enrolling is quite simple and quick.
 One can also apply online and find out if they qualify within minutes.
 And if qualified, one can begin coverage as early as the next day.

-- Coverage for the unexpected
+8. Coverage for the Unexpected

 The coverage of a short term health insurance plan is applicable when the insurance carrier is between a serious accident or unexpected critical illness and is looking to pay medical expenses for such a case fully out of pocket.

-Considering all the benefits of this plan, it is no wonder that healthy people might get benefited from a short-term health policy.
+Considering all the benefits of a health insurance plan, it is no wonder that healthy people might get benefited from a short-term health policy.
 These are individuals who don't plan on using healthcare services often.
 Since the premium of the policy is low as long as they don't need health services, healthy policyholders benefit from this further.
 However, this plan may not be a good idea if the insurance carrier is looking to start a family.

 Individuals with any illness like pre-existing conditions such as asthma or diabetes should avoid short-term plans mainly because these pre-existing conditions will likely lead to significant premiums even if coverage is provided.
 These pre-existing conditions that are chronic health conditions majorly include the following:

 a) Arthritisb) Asthmac) Cancerd) Chronic obstructive pulmonary diseasee) Congestive heart failuref) Diabetesg) High cholesterol, andh) High blood pressure

 In short, the short-term health insurance plan is for the following types of people: